Hans Pokora interview about Record Collector Dreams & beyond

-1. I’m really happy we can talk about your work, Hans!
-Please tell me where did you grow up and when did you first got involved with the music?
+Where did you grow up and when did you first got involved with music?

 I grew up in Vienna and my first involvement with music came with seeing the various great Beat Groups live in concert, such as The Rolling Stones, The Kinks and The Liverbirds.
 Soon afterward, I became interested in collecting their music.

-3. At what point did you decided to start sharing your knowledge with others?
+At what point did you decide to start sharing your knowledge with others?

 At the end of the 1980’s, I wrote a few articles about Beat Groups in various music magazines and, in 1995, I published “The Rare Record Cover Book”, featuring the rarest UK Beat LPs issued worldwide, many with unique covers and track listings.